 Maybe certain rules don’t really need to be enforced while there are guests in the house – for example, the living room’s cleanliness rule can temporarily be relaxed.
 But there are other, more obvious rules that will definitely still apply, such as the ‘no hitting’ one.

 For a lot of parents, interacting with the other adult or adults is one of the more complicated parts of a playdate.
 And there are so many different styles of parenting, so there are different styles of food preferences, screen time usage, shoes-on-or-off rules – the list goes on and on.
 There may be some details you’ll want to know in advance, just so you know what to prepare for.
 And of course, it doesn’t hurt to ask if you can help clean up, either.

 Make sure to keep an eye on the toddlers so you can step in if you feel it’s necessary.
 It’s absolutely fine to use a toddler playdate as a time to get to know another parent – in fact, it’s a great way to get to know another parent! – but don’t be shy about pausing a conversation to redirect Baby.

 You may have had a huge hand in orchestrating this playdate, but there comes a time when Baby will need to figure things out for themself.
 Intervening at every possible chance won’t give Baby the opportunity to learn how to interact with toddlers their own age, so try to step back and practice a hands-off-unless-necessary approach.

 For parents: Compromise!

 Compromising as much as possible will really help a playdate go smoothly.
-For example, if you don’t normally serve gluten and Baby doesn’t have any kind of insensitivity, it won’t hurt to allow crackers into her hands during the playdate.
-It won’t help Baby if your personal concerns heavily interfere with her social time, and anyway, there will be plenty of time to enforce family rules once you’re back home or after your guests say goodbye.
+For example, if you don’t normally serve gluten and Baby doesn’t have any kind of insensitivity, it won’t hurt to allow crackers into their hands during the playdate.
+It won’t help Baby if your personal concerns heavily interfere with their social time, and anyway, there will be plenty of time to enforce family rules once you’re back home or after your guests say goodbye.